 The currency in use on Grenada is the Eastern Caribbean dollar, though US dollars are widely accepted.

 Grenada enjoys a tropical climate with temperatures ranging from 77 degrees F to 88 degrees F. The rainy season runs from June to November, and hurricanes are possible during this time.

 Pink Gin Beach is a powdery stretch of white sand with good snorkeling waters.
 Levera beach has stunning eroded sea cliffs and is home to turtle and waterfowl nests.
 Grand Anse Beach is a favorite among both locals and visitors with great waters for swimming.

 Activities & Tourist Attractions

-Grenada is home to the first underwater sculpture park, so be sure to schedule a diving excursion here.
+Grenada is home to the first underwater sculpture park, so be sure to schedule a diving excursion to witness it in person.
 There are also a number of shipwrecks and colorful reefs off the island that are great for exploring.
-The island has rugged and untamed rainforests with activities ranging from guided hikes to inner tubing on a rushing rapid.
+The unique landscape offers rugged and untamed rainforests with activities ranging from guided hikes to inner tubing on a rushing rapid.
 Sailing and yacht charters are a relaxing way to explore the island’s beautiful blue waters and secluded coves.
-The island is known for its high-quality spices and tropical fruits, so be sure to sample leisurely at the open-air markets on the weekends.
+The island is known for its high-quality spices and tropical fruits, so be sure to sample at your leisure amidst the open-air markets on the weekends.